programmatordev/openweathermap-php-api/docs/02-configuration.md

 ## Config Object

-Configuration getters and setters for all options are available to access and change after initialization.
+Configuration getters and setters for all options are available to access and change after initialization:

 ```php
 use ProgrammatorDev\OpenWeatherMap\Config;